 - Take charge of your spending so you’re not having to run a million miles an hour just to stay in the same place

 - Provide the children with the best start you can (such as education, travel & broad horizons, a start in the housing market and so on)

 - Have peace of mind that if you were injured, became ill or died, the family would still be financially OK

 - Own your own home free of debt

 - Be financially independent by a certain age

 While we look after all sorts of professionals, we have many clients who are dentists and some of our planners have now built particular expertise in and understanding of this industry.

 From starting out in the profession, to setting up or going into partnership in a business, through to a decision to sell – we have worked through all these stages with dental clients over the years.

-Profile works in close partnership with the Australian Dental Industry Association, and we produce regular educational content and webinars for dentists, accredited for Continuing Professional Development (CPD) points.
-You will also see regular articles from us on financial topics in the the Australian Dental Practice Magazine.
+Profile has worked in close partnership with the Australian Dental Industry Association, and we produce regular educational content and webinars for dentists, accredited for Continuing Professional Development (CPD) points.
+You will also see regular articles from us on financial topics in the Australian Dental Practice Magazine.

 This is often a time when people first start looking for a financial planner.
 The kids have left home (or could!)
 You’re often earning a reasonable income by now and either already have or are close to paying off the mortgage.
 There might be an investment property or two, and some money in super – and you want to make sure there will be enough to live on when you decide to stop work.